-Two of the easiest and most common ways tone down signs of aging are Botox and dermal fillers.
-Both of these treatments have become household names.
-We've found, though, that many people don't understand that these are two different procedures.
+Two of the easiest and most common ways to reduce the signs of ageing are Botox and dermal fillers.
+Although these two treatments have become very popular, we have found that many people still do not understand the difference between Botox and fillers.

 Botox vs. Fillers: What's the Difference?

-Knowing about your cosmetic treatment options can help you identify the best way to treat your wrinkles.
-Here's a crash course on wrinkle reduction injections:
+Knowing your cosmetic treatment options can help you find the best way to treat your wrinkles and other facial ageing concerns.

 Botox is an injectable solution made from a toxin produced by the bacterium Clostridium botulinum.
 The word "toxin" scares some patients, but rest assured that it was approved by the FDA more than two decades ago as safe and effective for wrinkle reduction.

-As the underlying muscles smooth out, the wrinkles in the skin do too.
-This effect usually lasts 3-6 months until your body metabolizes the Botox and your results fade.
+When the underlying muscles relax, the wrinkles in the overlying skin also smooth out.
+This effect usually lasts for 3 to 6 months until the body breaks down the Botox and the result wears off.

-Dermal fillers also reduce wrinkles but in a different way.
-Your body naturally produces less collagen with age.
-Collagen is the protein that makes your skin firm and lifted.
-As your body produces less collagen, it makes your skin become thinner and less firm.
-As a result, the skin is more susceptible to form creases and lines from repeated facial expressions.
+Dermal fillers also reduce wrinkles, but in a different way.
+As you age, your body produces less collagen.
+Collagen is the protein that gives your skin firmness and elasticity.
+When your body produces less collagen, your skin becomes thinner and less firm.

-Dermal fillers fix this problem by literally "filling in" the wrinkles.
-The gel-like filler is injected into the skin to restore the lost volume and produce a smoother, younger look.
+Dermal fillers remedy this problem by literally "filling in" the wrinkles.
+The gel-like filler is injected into the skin to restore lost volume and create a smoother, more youthful appearance.

-While all dermal fillers have this same goal, there are different brands that use different types of material.
-The most common dermal fillers are made with hyaluronic acid, which occurs naturally in your body.
+Although all dermal fillers have the same goal, there are different brands that use different types of material.
+The most common dermal fillers are made from hyaluronic acid, which occurs naturally in your body.

-Some brands of fillers are made with other materials, like calcium hydroxylapatite or poly-L-lactic acid.
-These fillers also help your body produce more collagen, which restores more natural volume.
+Some brands of fillers are made from other materials such as calcium hydroxyapatite or poly-L-lactic acid.
+These fillers also help your body produce more collagen, which restores natural volume over time.

 Because there is such a wide range of fillers, the results also vary.
 Depending on the type of filler, the effect can last between 6 and 24 months.

-Because Botox and dermal fillers work in different ways, they are each better for different types of wrinkles.
+Botox and dermal fillers work in different ways making each suitable for treating different types of wrinkles.
 When it comes to wrinkle reduction, Botox injections can treat: